White Township, New Jersey: Local government

 White Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The governing body is comprised of a three-member Township Committee, whose members are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with one or seat coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor.

-As of 2023, members of the White Township Committee are Mayor Jeff Herb (R, term on committee and as mayor ends December 31, 2022), Deputy Mayor Anne Marie Skoog (R, term on committee ends 2023; term as deputy mayor ends 2022) and Arnold G. Hyndman (I, 2024).
+As of 2023, members of the White Township Committee are Mayor Anna Marie Skoog (R, term on committee and as mayor ends December 31, 2023), Deputy Mayor Arnold Hyndman (R, term on committee ends 2024; term as deputy mayor ends 2023) and Jeff Herb (R, 2025).

 Federal, state, and county representation

-White Township is located in the 7th Congressional District and is part of New Jersey's 24th state legislative district.
+White Township is located in the 7th Congressional District and is part of New Jersey's 23rd state legislative district.

-Prior to the 2011 reapportionment following the 2010 Census, White Township had been in the 23rd state legislative district.